sbourdelin/linux/Documentation/printk-formats.rst

 	%pISpc	1.2.3.4:12345	or [1:2:3:4:5:6:7:8]:12345
 	%p[Ii]S[pfschnbl]

-For printing an IP address without the need to distinguish whether it``s of type AF_INET or AF_INET6, a pointer to a valid ``struct sockaddr``, specified through ``IS`` or ``iS``, can be passed to this format specifier.
+For printing an IP address without the need to distinguish whether it's of type AF_INET or AF_INET6.
+A pointer to a valid ``struct sockaddr``, specified through ``IS`` or ``iS``, can be passed to this format specifier.

 The additional ``p``, ``f``, and ``s`` specifiers are used to specify port